 Galata Tower Legend 2

 Genoese sailors, who came to Istanbul for the first time, are told that the white seagull guides them in the dark.
 As a manifestation of their faith, the Genoese, who identify the seagull with Jesus, catch, cook and eat it after following it to its nest.
 They build the Galata Tower in his memory in the place where his home is located.

 They say you will marry the person you go to Galata Tower with.
 This legend dates from Roman times.
 There is a strong belief that a man and a girl who go to the Galata Tower together will marry and be happy.
 Of course, one of the parties must have climbed the tower before, because then the talisman is broken.
 It also means that couples who will go to the tower together are a strong obstacle to not getting married.
 Galata Tower radiates the energy of living together for a lifetime and being happy in a moment.
 If you go to Galata Tower as a couple, keep it in mind.

 Galata Tower And Maiden's Tower

-Legend has it that Galata Tower and Maiden's Tower are in love, but the Bosphorus between them prevents lovers from meeting. İt writes its love for Galata Tower in letters for long years and puts his longing for the Maiden's Tower into words.
+Legend has it that Galata Tower and Maiden's Tower are in love, but the Bosphorus between them prevents lovers from the meeting. İt writes his love for Galata Tower in letters for long years and puts his longing for the Maiden's Tower into words.
 When Hezarfen Ahmet Çelebi goes here to realize his dream of flying, Galata Tower whispers his love for Maiden's Tower in his ear and gives the letters to him.
 Taking the wind blowing from Istanbul behind him, Hezarfen delivers the letters to the Maiden's Tower.
 Realizing that its love is in return, Maiden's Tower also flies into the air and this love adds a new legend to Istanbul.